AnselmoGPP/Learn_Computer_Science/topics/cryptography.md

 **Kerckhoffs's principle**: The encryption scheme (algorithm) is not secret.
 The key is the only secret, which must be chosen at random and kept secret.
 This way, it's easier to keep/change the secret key than the secret algorithm.
 Also, allowing the encryption scheme to be public, it's easier to develop standardized encryption schemes (for everyone to use it), to deploy and adopt it, and to receive public scrutiny (thereby increasing our confidence in it).

 **The Vigenère cipher**: The key is now a string, not just a character.
 Encrypt by shifting each character in the plaintext by the amount dictated by the next character of the key (wrap around in the key as needed).
 Decryption reverses the process.
 Number of possible keys (assuming keys are 14-character strings) = 26<sup>14</sup> &asymp; 2<sup>66</sup>.
 The key space is big enough to rule out brute-force attacks.
 However, this cipher is still not secure: if we assume the key has 14 characters, we realize that every 14th character is encrypted using the same shift, so looking at every 14th character is almost like looking a shift cipher encryption.
 According to letter frequencies table, the most common english letter is e (12.7%), so let's look for the most common character appearing at every 14th position (&alpha;).
 Most likely, &alpha; correspond to e, so the first key character is &alpha-e.
 Now, repeat for all other positions.
 This attack works with long ciphertexts, though other different attacks are possible.
+This cipher is perfectly secret if the length of the key is equal to the length of the messages in M.

 **Variant Vigenére cipher**: The key is a string of bytes.
 The plaintext is a string of ASCII characters.
 Easier to implement.
 To encrypt, XOR (byte-wise) each character in the plaintext with the next character of the key (wrap around in the key as needed) (message XOR key).
 Decryption just reverses the process (ciphertext XOR key).
 Encryption implementation: